apjs/ReactVelocity/README.md

 ![](https://user-images.githubusercontent.com/34348924/37787797-0fce794c-2dbd-11e8-9843-40bd2256786d.gif)

 React Velocity is a web application that allows you to visualize your React project's component hierarchy before exporting the requisite boilerplate code.
 The two main features allow you to create React-based and React/Redux-based production level projects.
 This tool enables you to convert between stateless and stateful, class-based components.
+Your export will include a 'src' folder containing all of the same files that exist in the src folder of 'create-react-app'.
+Additionally, you will have a 'components' folder that contains your stateful and stateless components.
+Feel free to replace the 'src' folder in create-react-app with your newly exported 'src' folder from React Velocity.

 Within the Redux feature of the app, you can add action creators to your actions folder, reducers to your reducers folder, and containers and components to your containers and components folders, respectively.
 The simple design of the site makes it user-friendly and intuitive to use for developers who work with React or it may be used by those who are just beginning their journey building Single Page Applications.